kitschpatrol/yanki-connect/readme.md

 Yanki Connect is isomorphic: it runs in the browser and Node 18+ compatible environments (specifically Node `^18.19.0 || >=20.5.0`).
 The exported APIs are ESM-only.
 It's implemented in TypeScript and bundles extensive type definitions.

-The Anki desktop app with the Anki-Connect add-on installed and configured is also required to do anything useful with the library.
+The Anki desktop app (>=2.1.45, released 2021-07-30) with the Anki-Connect add-on installed and configured is also required to do anything useful with the library.

+The API calls are written against version [25.2.25.0](https://git.sr.ht/~foosoft/anki-connect/tree/ab4d964d96712788889eb35d79471966aaf17ef6/item/README.md) of the Anki-Connect add-on, released 2025-02-25.
+You must use either this or a newer version of the Anki-Connect add-on for compatibility with all available calls.
+A majority of the calls are compatible with older version of the Anki-Connect add-on, but this is at your own risk.

 ### Installation